Estimated reading time: 5 minutes

 The best places to practice Thailand’s traditional boxing

-Have you ever tried the popular and centuries-old sport Muay Thai?
+Have you ever tried the famous and centuries-old sport Muay Thai?
 At least you must have heard of it.
-The sport has been a part of Thai history and culture for hundreds of years and it is still a huge part of the Thai people’s life.
-One of the must-dos while being in Thailand is definitely to watch a fight.
+The sport has been a part of Thai history and culture for hundreds of years and is still a huge part of Thai people’s life.
+One of the must-dos while being in Thailand is definitely watching a fight.
 The atmosphere is like nothing you have ever experienced!

 For centuries, Thai warriors have used this effective self-defense method on the battlefields of wars and conflicts.
 The Thai army has had a big part of the sport’s history.
 Soldiers have used and trained Muay Thai techniques as long as there has been an army in Thailand.

 Nowadays, Muay Thai is still strongly part of the Thai culture.
 This sport is extremely physical and unlike normal boxing, Muay Thai combines most body parts such as shins, feet, knees, elbows, fists and head!
 It has been said that Muay Thai is the most powerful of all martial arts.

 So, what would be a better place to get hooked on this sport than on its birthplace, Thailand?
 Due to the huge popularity of the sport, you can find training camps and arenas everywhere.

 In Bangkok, you can try out Muay Thai at Sor Vorapin Boxing Gym with trainers who have over 15 years of experience in training.
 Courses are for everyone and the way of training is designed based on individuals’ skills and strengths.
 The gym is located just around 30 minutes drive from our partner university, Siam University.
 One training session is only around 13 euros.